ucsb-cs48/w19/_lab/lab01.md

 </div>

-Being present for today's lab, and making sure your name is on the flip chart with a ✓ is 20% of your grade for today's work.
+Taking attendance for today's lab, and making sure your name is on the flip chart with a ✓ or an ✗  is a portion of your group's grade for today's work.

+**NOTE**: Having a group member (or two) absent will not cause your group's grade to be reduced for this lab.
+However you are require to *record* attendance in order for the group to get full credit for the lab.

 <div class="grade" markdown="1">

-**Graded**: (30 pts) You earn these points if/only if:
+**Graded**: (25 pts) You earn these points if/only if:
-* you were personally present in lab on {{page.assigned | date: "%a, %b %d"}} and
-* your team produces a flip chart in the requested format during lab on {{page.assigned |  date: "%a, %b %d"}}.
+* your group produced a chart in the requested format during lab on {{page.assigned |  date: "%a, %b %d"}}.
+* you took accurate attendance, accounting for all members of your group (See the [teams page]({{'/info/teams_pages/' | relative_url }}) for a list of group members)
+* you took a picture of this and uploaded it to the /team directory of your repo, under a subdirectory called `/team/lab01/`, with the name `/team/lab01/chart01.png` or `/team/lab01/chart01.jpg`.
+Please use the requested name to make your chart easier to find.
 </div>